• Skip to primary navigation

 Being a south-indian, its not shocking If I say, dosa is our favorite dish.
 Both my kids, are dosa-lovers, they are happy with dosa and idly podi.

-• Flours, i have used a combination of besan, wheat and rice flour for the dosa.
+• Flours : i have used a combination of besan(gram flour), wheat and rice flour for this quick dosa.

-• Seasoning, the batter is seasoned with onion, cumin, fresh ginger and chilies along with fresh herbs.
+• Seasoning : the batter is seasoned with cumin, fresh ginger and chilies along with fresh herbs.

 Please check recipe card below for exact measurements of each ingredient used and also for the detailed instructions

-• I have used pre-cooked oats in the recipe, if you don’t have it handy, then cook ¼ cup oats with ½ cup of water and use in the recipe.
+• I have used pre-cooked oats in the recipe.
+If you don't have it handy, cook ¼ cup oats with ½ cup of water.
+Then, use the cooked oats in the recipe.

 • Mix cooked oats with rice, besan and wheat flour.
 Add salt and necessary amount of water and make it a pourable consistency batter.

 • To this batter, add cumin, chilies with curry leaves and coriander.
-If you like onion, then you can add finely chopped onions to the batter.
-If you prefer sattvic food, then skip the onion.
+You can also add finely shredded carrots, roughly mashed peas and corn, finely chopped onions too.

-• Heat a dosa pan/cast iron tava, when hot, pour ladle of batter from outside to inside of the tava, like rava dosa.
-Dot the edges with gingely oil/ghee.
+• Dot the edges with gingely oil/ghee.
 Let edges turn golden brown, carefully flip the dosa to the other side.
 Cook until crisp and brown.

-• Remove the dosa and serve it with your favorite chutney.
+• Remove the dosa and serve it with Coconut chutney.

 Instant Oats dosa